The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

 # Structural AI:<br> A Deterministic, Bio-Inspired Paradigm for AGI
-**This repository introduces Structural AI (StrAI)**: a new, deterministic AGI architecture designed to be constitutionally aligned and incapable of hallucination.

-It replaces the probabilistic model of LLMs with a geometric, measurement-based approach to meaning, offering a robust and energy-efficient path to truthful AI.
+**Structural AI (StrAI) is a post-probabilistic paradigm for AGI.** This repository details a complete, deterministic architecture that is constitutionally aligned and architecturally incapable of hallucination.
+It abandons statistical prediction in favor of a geometric, measurement-based model of meaning, offering a viable and energy-efficient path to verifiably truthful AI.

 ## Abstract